DAV9854/Fort.js/README.md

 Want to change the height?
 Open the stylesheet and change `height: 4px;` to your liking.

+**Certain fields:**

+If you want to include only certain fields add a class named `ignore` to the field.
+Fort will not detect the field after you do so.
 ##Effects
  * [Default](http://colourity.github.io/) -`solid()`
  * [Gradient](http://colourity.github.io/gradient) - `gradient()`